mikelaferriere/reminder-mcp/README.md

 # Reminder MCP

 Reminder MCP is a simple reminder service that allows users to create, manage, and receive reminders.
-This project is built with Node.js and provides a RESTful API for interacting with the reminder system.
+This project is built with Node.js and TypeScript, providing a RESTful API for interacting with the reminder system.

 ## Table of Contents
 - [Features](#features)